-The Heat-Health Watch Service is designed to help healthcare professionals manage through periods of extreme temperature.
-The service acts as an early warning system forewarning of periods of high temperatures, which may affect the health of the UK public.
+The Heat-Health Alert service is designed to help healthcare professionals manage through periods of extreme temperature.
+The service acts as an early warning system forewarning of periods of high temperatures, which may affect the health of the public.

-The Heat-Health Watch Service operates in England from 1 June to 15 September each year, in association with Public Health England.
+The Heat-Health Alert service operates in England from 1 June to 15 September each year, in association with UK Health Security Agency (UKHSA).
 This is the period when temperature thresholds are most likely to be reached.
-However, should thresholds for an alert be reached outside of this period, an extraordinary heat-health alert will be issued and stakeholders are advised to take the usual public health actions.
+However, should thresholds for an alert be reached outside of this period, an extraordinary Heat-Health Alert will be issued and stakeholders are advised to take the usual public health actions.

 The Met Office forecasts day-time and night-time maximum temperatures, which are monitored regionally.
-When certain heat thresholds are passed, a warning is issued and sent to relevant health professionals and people working in social care as well as displayed on our website.
+When certain heat thresholds are passed, an alert is issued and sent to relevant health professionals and people working in social care as well as displayed on our website.
 This enables health professionals to take action to minimise the impact of the heat on people's health.